 If additional issues arise that complicate and/or delay the routine Probate process, such as litigation related to the estate, we are able to help our clients resolve these additional issues as well.

-If you have questions regarding a Probate estate in the greater Chicago area, give our office a call at (630) 898-4789 to set up a free initial consultation.
+If you have questions regarding a Probate estate in the greater Chicago area, including in Kane, DuPage, Will, Cook, and Kendall Counties, give our office a call at (630) 898-4789 to set up a free initial consultation.
 You can also email us at email@example.com if you would prefer to communicate with the attorney via email.

 The Law Office of Kevin Williams, 2295 Bannister Lane, Aurora, IL 60504, (630) 898-4789